john-azzaro/-Object-Oriented-Programming-from-the-Beginning/README.md

 <br>

-## To add a method that is NOT assigned to the prototype, add it to the constructor.
+## To add a method NOT assigned to the prototype, add it to the constructor.
 To so this, you would simply add the method normally in the constructor.
 ```JavaScript
   class Car {